AuReMe/aureme_docker/docs/faq.rst

 What is the Makefile?
 ---------------------
+Makefile contient les cmd de AuReMe. exemple de cmd simple

 What is the config.txt file?
 ----------------------------

+The **config.txt** is found in the **bridge > test** directory.
+It contains all the AuReMe parameters: the name of the selected database, the name of the various choosen methods, and the default parameters of all programs that AuReMe needed.

+If you want to use either another database or another tool already included in the AuReMe workspace, modify carefully the **config.txt** file.

+.. warning:: The parameters of the **config.txt** must not be changed unless
+	     you are sure of what you want do!

 How to regenerate a new database version?
 -----------------------------------------

 Voir les notes de Jeanne sur le problème de Sebastian

+padmet/utils/connexion

 .. _map_database: